NickBelaneDev/mc-server-control/README.md

     ```

 2.  **Add the service configuration:**
+    Copy the content from the `service.template` file provided in this repository into the new service file.

-    Paste the following content into the file. **Important:** Replace `your_user`, `/path/to/your/minecraft-server`, and the `ExecStart` path with your actual username and absolute paths.
+    **Important:** You must edit the copied content and replace the placeholder values (`your_user`, `/path/to/your/project`) with your actual username and the correct absolute paths.

-    ```ini
-    [Unit]
-    Description=Minecraft Server Telegram Bot
-    After=network.target

-    [Service]
-    # Replace with the user that should run the bot
-    User=your_user
-    Group=your_user

-    # Replace with the absolute path to the project directory
-    WorkingDirectory=/path/to/your/minecraft-server

-    # Replace with the absolute path to the python executable in your venv
-    ExecStart=/path/to/your/minecraft-server/.venv/bin/python main.py

-    Restart=always
-    RestartSec=5

-    [Install]
-    WantedBy=multi-user.target
-    ```

 3.  **Enable and start the service:**
     ```bash